Accessibility Links

 Our History

-Our long history in Sheffield began over 150 years ago, when two local ladies, the Harrison sisters, Anne and Eliza Harrison became involved.
-They were the daughters of local manufacturer, Thomas Harrison, who built Weston House, which was later bought by the city for use as the museum and park that we now know as Weston Park Museum.
-Following the death of Anne, Eliza remembered her sister’s particular interest in, and pity for, the blind.
-Eliza lived frugally in order for her to devote her every penny to establishing some permanent benefit for the blind.
-One year later, she founded the Blind Institution with a small committee of women.
+Our long history in Sheffield began 160 years ago, when two local ladies, the Harrison sisters, Ann and Eliza Harrison became involved.
+They were the daughters of local manufacturer, Thomas Harrison, who built Weston House that we now know as Weston Park Museum.
+Following the death of Ann, Eliza remembered her sister’s particular interest in, and pity for, the blind.
+Eliza established a permanent benefit for the blind.
+One year later, she founded the blind institution with a small committee of women.
 The rest is history…

-A brief history of some of SRSB’s milestones:
+A brief history of some of our charity's milestones:

 1860